 Patients unable to complete 24 weeks sequentially may leave and reenter the group at the beginning of a new module

-Patients may enter an on-going skills group following a one on one orientation, fee $165, and 3 subsequent orientation sessions, fee $65 per session.
+Patients may enter an on-going skills group following one on one orientation and commitment, typically 4 sessions.

 Separate skills groups will be offered for adolescents and adults